peteroupc/html3dutil/doc/extras_matrixstack.MatrixStack.md

 Modifies the matrix at the top of this stack by multiplying it by a matrix that transforms the view to a portion of the viewport.

+For more information on that matrix and the parameters, see <a href="MathUtil.md#MathUtil.mat4pickMatrix">MathUtil.mat4pickMatrix</a>.

 #### Parameters

 * `wx` (Type: number)<br>X coordinate of the center of the desired viewport portion.
 * `wy` (Type: number)<br>Y coordinate of the center of the desired viewport portion.
 * `ww` (Type: number)<br>Width of the desired viewport portion.
 * `wh` (Type: number)<br>Height of the desired viewport portion.
-* `vp` (Type: Array.&lt;number>)<br>A 4-element array giving the X and Y coordinates of the lower left corner followed by the width and height of a rectangle indicating the current viewport.
+* `vp` (Type: Array.&lt;number>)<br>A 4-element array giving the X and Y coordinates of the current viewport's origin followed by the width and height of a rectangle indicating the current viewport.

 #### Return Value